asyml/texar/examples/bert/README.md

 # Bert

-This is an implementation of the Google's BERT implementation.
+This is an implementation of the Google's BERT model implementation and the fine-tuning of downstream tasks.

 ## Prerequisites
 ```